What does a haematologist do?

 - to consider another haematologist or health service

-- to talk to your GP about options such as a different type of treatment
+- to talk to your doctor about options such as a different type of treatment

-It’s a good idea to get a referral from your GP to see the haematologist.
-That way, your GP can pass on useful information, and the haematologist can later tell your GP about your visit.
+It is important to get a referral from your doctor to see the haematologist.
+That way, your doctor can pass on useful information, and the haematologist can later tell your doctor about your visit.
 Also, if you don’t have a referral, neither Medicare nor private health insurance will contribute to the cost of your care.

 - The Cancer Council has information about leukaemias, lymphomas and myeloma